mettamatt/code-reasoning/docs/examples.md

 ### Claude Desktop Integration

-To use the code-reasoning server with Claude Desktop, you'll need to configure Claude Desktop to use the server for sequential thinking.
+To use the code-reasoning server with Claude Desktop, you'll need to configure Claude Desktop to use the server.

 #### Example Configuration (Basic)